Harnack inequalities on weighted graphs and some applications to the random conductance model: Elliptic Harnack inequality

-The proof of the EHI or more precisely the verification of condition (i) in the lemma of Bombieri-Giusti requires a certain bound on the averaged $\ell^\al$-norm of a harmonic function $u$ for an arbitrarily small $\al > 0$.
+As $i$ tends to infinity, this yields $\|u\|_{\infty, B(\si' n)} \leq 2^{2\ka / \th^2}\, J^{1 / \th}$ and \eqref{eq:EHI:max_est2} is immediate. \end{proof} The proof of the EHI or more precisely the verification of condition (i) in the lemma of Bombieri-Giusti requires a certain bound on the averaged $\ell^\al$-norm of a harmonic function $u$ for an arbitrarily small $\al > 0$.
 However, the constant $C_5(\al)$ diverges as $\al$ tends to zero so that Corollary~\ref{cor:EHI:max_est2} cannot directly be used in order to verify condition (i) in Lemma~\ref{lem:bombieri_giusti}.
 Therefore, we proceed by establishing a bound for super-harmonic functions, for which another Moser iteration is needed. \begin{lemma} Consider a connected, finite subset $B \subset V$ and a function $\eta$ on $V$ with

 Further, let $u > 0$ be such that $\cL_Y^\om\, u \leq 0$ on $B$.
 Then, for any $\al < \frac 1 2$,

 where $\osr(\eta) \ldef \max\big\{\eta(y) / \eta(x) \wedge 1 \mid \{x,y\} \in E,\; \eta(x) \ne 0\big\}$. \end{lemma} \begin{proof} Since $\cL_Y^\om\, u \leq 0$, a summation by parts yields,